craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/the-biggest-mistake-in-digital-products.md

 Back to when I was a funded startup cofounder.

 After some weeks of scrambling post launch, we did get back to doing things that didn’t scale and found many ways to shorten our feedback loop.
-We did some really cool experiments I’m proud of[^5] and got some really great insights from customer interviews.
+We did some really clever experiments I’m proud of and got some really great insights from customer interviews.

-[^5]: We even got the cops called on us and our mulch truck by a suburban HOA.
-I'll leave that story for my cofounder to tell since I wasn't physically there at the time.

 But, it was too late.
 We had burned too much money and couldn’t recover enough momentum before we just ran out of cash.